kingzamzon/docs/docs/AccessControlConditions/unifiedAccessControlConditions.md

 # Unified Access Control Conditions

-You can mix and match EVM Basic Conditions, EVM Custom Contract Conditions, and Solana RPC Conditions in the same array.
+You can mix and match EVM Basic Conditions, EVM Custom Contract Conditions, Solana RPC Conditions, and Cosmos Conditions in the same array.
 Use the `unifiedAccessControlConditions` parameter to specify the conditions on any of the LitNodeClient methods.

 For each condition, you must add a `conditionType` field that specifies the type of condition.
 The `conditionType` field can be one of the following:

 - For EVM Basic Conditions, also known as classic "Access Control Conditions", use the string `evmBasic`
 - For EVM Custom Contract Conditions, use the string `evmContract`
 - For Solana RPC Conditions, use the string `solRpc`
+- For Cosmos Conditions, use the string `cosmos`

 ## Passing Wallet AuthSigs for unified access control conditions